 Admissions Coordinator Contact Information

-Please do not hesitate to contact the department should you have questions or concerns.
+Please feel free to contact the department should you have questions or concerns.

 LSUHSC, Department of Clinical Rehabilitation and Counseling